 If they decide to get a premium membership you get 50% for every month they are a member.
 And finally to wrap it all up, anyone you refer gets an instant $5 off the first order, so I mean, it is well worth to at least try it out 1 one.

 This is one of the world's leading autoresponder services.
 It allows its customers to build large email lists, and mail out to these lists in order to grow their businesses.
 You can bring people in for their free trial offer, and then earn ongoing monthly commissions as long as they continue to pay their bill... which most people do!

 The larger your customers email lists grow, the higher their monthly bill will become... and the larger YOUR commissions will grow!

 This is a link tracker with a very nice retention rate.
 You actually earn and then 20% every month they are a member.
 Which if they are running Solo Ads a click tracker is a must have.
 When you compare the price point of QLiker to its biggest competitor and the fact that it does literally the exact same thing but at a much cheaper price, this one becomes a no brainer.

 This is a really awesome piece of cloud based software.
 This can do a lot of things and I know a few digital marketing agencies that run their entire businesses using just this.

 Landing/Sales pages to full blown websites.
 Email marketing and best of all it can do text messaging as well.

 You might be asking, but Spencer, why is this number 2?
 Well mostly because I feel you could get away with not using it, and it happens to be to the most expensive software on this list.

 Product #1 – Thrive Themes

 This is at number one because literally EVERY single person who is doing anything online needs a website.
-Solo ads and email lists, while I do believe that people need them a person can still find success, while it would be much harder, they can still do it.
+Solo ads and email lists, while I do believe that people need them a person can still find success without them, while it would be much harder, they can still do it.
 However if you are trying to run any kind of online business, you will need a website at some point.